aumuell/open-inventor/README.md

 distributions and to apply build fixes for OS X.

 It is based on an import of SGI's CVS repository at :pserver:cvs@oss.sgi.com:/cvs.
 Currently, patches from Fedora and Debian are included.
-It also includesfixes for font rendering on 64 bit Linux platforms.
+It also includes fixes for font rendering on 64 bit Linux platforms.

 For building on OS X, there is a [Homebrew](http://mxcl.github.com/homebrew/)